Lightning-AI/pytorch-lightning/docs/source/lr_finder.rst

 - For the moment, this feature only works with models having a single optimizer.
 - LR support for DDP is not implemented yet, it is comming soon.

-Using Lightnings build-in LR finder
+Using Lightnings built-in LR finder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the most basic use case, this feature can be enabled during trainer construction with ``Trainer(auto_lr_find=True)``.
 When ``.fit(model)`` is called, the lr finder will automatically be run before any training is done.
-The ``lr`` that is found and used will be written to the console and logged together with all other hyperparameters of the model.
+The ``LR`` that is found and used will be written to the console and logged together with all other hyperparameters of the model.